-Sumitomo states "For orangutans, PT Wana Subur Lestari and PT Mayangkara Tanaman Industri has established conservation areas around existing habitats, calling them "core zones" and focusing on patrolling the entire core zone".
-"Green corridors" then link these core zones to other key habitats, set along the riverbanks and mangroves, between 300 and 500 m in width.
-The two identified core zones are the Mendawak Protected Forest and a conservation area in the northeast section of PT Mayangkara Tanaman Industri.
-Sumitomo has publicly doubted that the Mendawak Protected Forest contains orangutans, so it's unclear what role the green corridors play in orangutan conservation, but the location of the core zone in PT Mayangkara Tanaman Industri and the lack of orangutans in both PT Wana Subur Lestari and PT Kubu Mulia Forestry indicates that the easternmost section of the landscape is where most orangutans are living.
+Subur Lestari and PT Kubu Mulia Forestry have 16,899 and 2,243 Sumitomo states "For orangutans, PT Wana Subur Lestari and ha of forested orangutan habitat remaining respectively.
+PT Mayangkara Tanaman Industri has established conservation areas around existing habitats, calling them "core zones" and Sumitomo appears to have the most developed conservation focusing on patrolling the entire core zone"60.
+"Green corridors" programme in the landscape.
+PT Mayangkara Tanaman Industri then link these core zones to other key habitats, set along the conducts orangutan population surveys every two years within riverbanks and mangroves, between 300 and 500 m in width.
+The their 12,318 ha conservation area, although it does not make the two identified core zones are the Mendawak Protected Forest and results available.
+They also conduct regular habitat surveys within a conservation area in the northeast section of PT Mayangkara their conservation area and have robust water management Tanaman Industri.
+Sumitomo has publicly doubted that the practices within their concession to prevent subsidence and Mendawak Protected Forest contains orangutans, so it's unclear reduce the risk of fires.
+In a media interview in 2020, Tsuyoshi what role the green corridors play in orangutan conservation, but Kato, the President Director of PT Mayangkara Tanaman Industri the location of the core zone in PT Mayangkara Tanaman Industri and PT Wana Subur Lestari66, said there were 70 orangutans on PT and the lack of orangutans in both PT Wana Subur Lestari and PT Mayangkara Tanaman Industri67.
+Populations in their conservation Kubu Mulia Forestry indicates that the easternmost section of the area have been increasing, and camera traps installed in 2019 have landscape is where most orangutans are living.